 Have you ever felt paralyzed from not being able to make a simple decision?
 I have.
 You rethink the same thing over and over again and never end up with a final solution.
 Some people struggle with this throughout their whole lives.

 Sometimes you know what to do, but you’re not sure how to act or how exactly to apply what you know.
-In most of the cases, we end up postponing a simple task and eventually acting on the safe side.
+In most cases, we end up postponing a simple task and eventually acting on the safe side.
 We do this because we’re afraid that doing something new will lead to something we can’t predict.
 And things we can’t predict are usually things we’re afraid of.

 That’s why people never go to talk to the girl on the train.
 They never start their own businesses.
 Never do something new.
 They want to feel safe and feel in control.

 But outside of our own security bubble lies something else.
 A world full of new emotions and adventures.
 Yes, there are times when doing something bold will lead to a dead end.
 But if you live your whole life playing on the safe side you’ll never truly live.

 In short, being hesitant is not a quality you want in your skillset.
 If you are insecure, others will notice this pretty much immediately after you meet them.
 And other people don’t adore boring people that are predictable.
 Act boldly more often and you’ll build up your confidence and start making different decisions.
 Who knows, maybe one of those decisions will lead to a successful venture or a romantic relationship.

 Lesson #2: The Six Deadly Fears